FreeRADIUS/wiki.freeradius.org/guide/2FA-Active-Directory-plus-Proxy.md

 In the <b>authenticate</b> section we send the request off to the <b>ldap</b> module for authentication by testing a direct bind using the credentials we received in the request.
 If it succeeds we create a new random <b>State</b> attribute and tell FreeRADIUS to return an <b>Access-Challenge</b> message to the client.

+### Pre-Proxy Attributes filter

+As our external OTP service provider only sees the second Access-Request message we need to filter out the <b>State</b> attribute from the proxied requests.
+We accomplish this by enabling `attr_filter.pre-proxy` in the <b>pre-proxy</b> section:

 <pre>
 pre-proxy {
         # Enable pre-proxy to filter State attribute from proxied requests: